chiemomo/jdm/readme.txt

 ===========
-Bugs to Fix
+Bugs to Fix (but don't know how)
 ===========

-2. Go to root without logging out
-3.	edit entry
-4.	import without the index (first) row

-6.	encrypting swift login info
+1. Once I logged in to admin area then went back to the pages in the root folder without logging out, the navigation menu is still for admin area.
+2. When I import data with CSV files, it saves the first row which is for field names.
+3. Something wrong with saving Admin user's email address and it does not save correctly.

 ==================
 Future Development
 ==================

-1. Add a function to send the inquiry data to our order management system via an email
+1. Add a function to send the inquiry data to our order management system via an email when a customer decided to actually order
+2. Add an ability to edit products data directly not only by CSV files
 2. Add a forum page
 3. Add a blog page